thenamespace/web3-plugin-ens/README.md

 ### Address resolution

-To set the address to which the name will resolve call `setAddress` with these parameters:
+To set the address to which the name will resolve, call `setAddress` with these parameters:

-- `name` for which the address is set (for example `yourname.eth`)
+- `name`: for which the address is set (for example `yourname.eth`)
-- `address` address of the wallet
+- `address`: address of the wallet

 ```ts
 await web3.ens.setAddress(name, address);